KaranTrivedi/maker/README.md

 Nmae the project with flag -dn.
 Input 'y' for options you would like.
 This will set you up with a venv in a given directory with all the initial components needed to get started.

+In order for you to run this script I must firt invent the universe..